flumeapp/help.flumeapp.com/whatsnew/README.md

 - NEW: You can now switch Facebook sharing options easily and more directly on the Upload window as opposed to the Profile > Settings > Linked Accounts > Facebook menu.
 - NEW: Disable commenting on uploads.
 - NEW: Progress is displayed when compressing videos and uploading photos and videos.
-- NEW: The titlebar now animates leaving more space for buttons on the Detail View.
+- NEW: The title bar now animates leaving more space for buttons on the Detail View.
 - NEW: Export your Insights data.
 - FIXED: Downloading posts is removed for accounts you do not manage, in order to comply with Instagram’s copyright terms.
 - FIXED: A crash when un-liking items in Grid View mode.